Kampen mod uretten

 Kampen mod uretten is a 1949 Danish drama film directed by Ole Palsbo, and written by Leck Fischer, based on the novel by Sven Sabroe.
 The film starred Karin Nellemose and Mogens Wieth.
 Both received Bodil Awards for their roles, with Nellemose receiving Bodil Award for Best Actress and Wieth winning Bodil Award for Best Actor.
-It is a social culture film about Peter Sabroe's fight for the well being of children.
+It is a social culture film about journalist and activist Peter Sabroe, who promoted the well being of children.